lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Jan.
+2025\] One paper was accepted by IEEE Transactions on Information Forensics and Security.

 \[Dec.
 2024\] I has become an Associate Editor of IEEE Transactions on Information Forensics and Security.

 \[Sep.
 2024\] I was elevated to a Senior Member of CCF.
 [Pic](https://lynnlilu.github.io/images/awards/CCFsm.jpg)